 - guidance on minimum standards and best practice

-The outputs from this Working Groups are now available and provides a detailed summary of the work and conclusions of the first and second years of activity, 2017/18 and 2018/19 as well as related presentations.
+The outputs from this Working Group are available and provides a detailed summary of the work and conclusions of the first and second years of activity, 2017/18 and 2018/19 as well as related presentations.
 Please find the reports and presentations as appendices in pdf format below for download and sharing as appropriate.